rachayita/OpsNotes/rust/rust.md

       - it contains borrowed references to variables that are about to go out of scope
         - therefore 'static lifetime is added
   - code that works  with closures usually needs to be generic
+- Clone and Copy closure:
+  - non move
+  - doesnt mutate variables
+  - holds only shared references
+- if everything a move closure captures is Copy, its Copy; if its Clone, its Clone

 ## variance
 - fn flips the variance of args